visualpharm/Lunacy/docs/index.md

  </p>

  <br>
 You may drag and drop an <b>svg</b> icon from web app or from your local file system right into the collection.
+Please note that only files in SVG format can be added to your collection.

  <p align="center">
    <img src='https://github.com/visualpharm/icons-docs/blob/master/docs/Images/Icons/collections_drag_and_drop.png'>